Tommy’s Coffee Break Calendar for February 28th

 Neat-o stuff all on this same day in 1970...

-2/28/1970 (48 years ago today) - The fake name was even worse: Led Zeppelin was (semi-) forced to play tonight's show in Copenhagen under the name "The Nobs" after Eva von Zeppelin, a relative of the original airship designer Ferdinand von Zeppelin, threatened to sue if the family name was used in Denmark.
+2/28/1970 (49 years ago today) - The fake name was even worse: Led Zeppelin was (semi-) forced to play tonight's show in Copenhagen under the tongue-in-cheek name "The Nobs" because Eva von Zeppelin, a relative of the original airship designer Ferdinand von Zeppelin, threatened to sue if the family name was used in Denmark.
 Save those ticket stubs!!!

-2/28/1970 (48 years ago today) - They were so new, they hadn't even come up with a name yet...so when David Bowie's latest group performed at the Basildon Arts Experimental Music Lab in Essex, England, they were advertised (rather drearily and at the last minute) as David Bowie's New Electric Band.
+2/28/1970 (49 years ago today) - They were so new, they hadn't even come up with a name yet: When David Bowie's latest group performed at the Basildon Arts Experimental Music Lab in Essex, England, they were advertised (rather drearily and at the last minute) as David Bowie's New Electric Band.
 Eh.
 That's what they came up with?!?!
 Weird fact: Iron Butterfly were also on the bill!

 Share your yoo-hoo's with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.